lgwildes/weekend-movie-sagas/README.md

 # My Film Collection

-This app allows the user to view their film colleciton.
+This app allows the user to view their film collection.
 From the homepage, the user may click on any of the titles to see a detailed view of the movie that includes genres and a detailed description.
 Users may navigate back to the full collection by clicking the 'back to collection' button.

 ## Description